The Individuals Taking Energy Action in Manufacturing Prize

 Initiative/Leadership (30/100 points)

-Participants should show how their actions made the process or facility more energy efficient or increased productivity since when the project was completed (no earlier than Nov 1, 2017).
+Participants should show how their actions made the process or facility more energy-efficient or increased productivity since when the project was completed (no earlier than October 5, 2018).
 Participants are encouraged to add in personal anecdotes such as how working with and engaging other plant manufacturing staff increased energy savings were realized and how the action will continue to lead to savings.
 In addition, please share content about the facility and the energy-related components of the project (e.g., why it was selected/implemented?
 How does it fit into a broader sustainability strategy?), what was the process for identifying the opportunity, defining the project, and deciding to proceed?
-Also, describe what your organization’s goal or desired outcomes for the project, barrier(s) to implementation and what were your solution(s) to implementing the project?
+Also, describe your organization’s goal or desired outcomes for the project, barrier(s) to implementation and what was your solution(s) to implementing the project?
 Please detail the extent to which the individual had to overcome significant obstacles (e.g., economic, technological, management support, etc.) to implement the project.
 Please explain, to the extent possible, how the project or practice described in the submission catalyzed greater engagement amongst other employees at the company.

 Innovation (20/100 points)